corybrunson/gggda/cran-comments.md

 The first is intentional, as in {ordr}; the relevant functionality locates any of three "engine" packages to run the required operation.
 The second is presumably due to internet speeds.

-The third check additionally produced the "New submission" NOTE as well as the following NOTE:
+The third check additionally produced the "New submission" NOTE.

+Some checks also produced the following NOTE:

 ```
 ❯ checking dependencies in R code ...
 NOTE